ExclusiveDisjunction/Armin/ReadMe.md

 # Armin-2022.1
 The third version of Armin, a program that for data and team management.

+NOTE: CURRENTLY (5/10/2022), THIS PROGRAM IS NOT IN PROGRESS ANYMORE.
+THE ONLY RELEASE THAT FUNCTIONS IS 2021.2.
+2022.1 IS NOT COMPLETE, AND MAY NEVER BE COMPLETED.

 Armin is a program that is used to store data such as inventory, task, user, and resources in one combined document.
 This program also is a team management software that keeps records and informs users of what they need to be doing.

 Config/ - stores configuration and settings for a global scope.